bardiaghassemi/PDF-Cracker/README.md

 If You Can't Download This, Use This Solution:

-** NOTE : You Don't Have Git??
+** Solution : You Don't Have Git??
 Get This Web Site https://git-scm.com/downloads And Install Git

 If You Encounter An Error In Linux, Use This Command :

-** NOTE : This Commands In "Linux" Do "NOT" Run With Super_User (ROOT) !!!!!!
+** Solution : This Commands In "Linux" Do "NOT" Run With Super_User (ROOT) !!!!!!

-Hint :

-** Note: When Entering Your Password, Import Your File, If You Don't Have A File To Import, Press "Enter".

 ## PERSIAN